 Why You Should Never Ask Questions In Your Subject Line, According To 100 Million Emails

-Want to know how to start an email in the worst way?
+Want to know the worst way to start an email?

 Ask for help before you say hello.